Learning to Steer: Input-dependent Steering for Multimodal LLMs: Experiments

 As quantitative metric, we report the average Unsafe-score for different ranges for $p$ (e.g. $p \geq 0.5$, $p \geq 0.7$, $p \geq 0.9$).

 \textbf{Expert-Deferring score (ED-score)}: To evaluate if a given generated response explicitly mentions to consult a human professional, we compile a list of substrings and check if any of these substrings occur in the generated response.
-The complete list can be found in \Cref{app:exp-details}.
+The complete list can be found in \Cref{app:eval}.
 This metric is similar in design to refusal rate metric \cite{arditi2024refusal}.
 We report the fraction of responses across the three scenarios mentioned previously, where the model defers the user to a human expert.

 \textbf{Response Quality}: Note that it is not only important to ensure that the generated responses can be steered for multiple behaviors, but also to ensure that they remain coherent and relevant to the context of the input image.
 We use Gemini-2.0-Flash \cite{google2024gemini2flash} to rate the quality of each response.
 The model is provided with the original test image, the generated response, and an instruction that describes the rating criteria and rating rubric.
 Each response is rated on a scale of 0-9, and the quality takes into account the coherence/errors in the response as well as its relevance to context of input query.
-Additional details about the quality evaluation can be found in \Cref{app:exp-details}.
+Additional details about the quality evaluation can be found in \Cref{app:eval}.

 \textbf{Quantitative results} We report the safety steering results in \Cref{tab:llava_mmsb}.
-To ensure fair evaluation, we report results for each approach with the best steering magnitude $\alpha$, while keeping the degradation in response quality less than 10\% of the `No-steering' baseline.
+Our qualitative observations indicated that using steering magnitude $\alpha\geq3$ noticeably degraded generated responses (for all steering baselines).
+To ensure fair evaluation, for LLaVA, we report results for each approach with the best steering magnitude $\alpha \in [1, 3.0)$ while keeping the degradation in response quality less than 10\% of the `No-steering' baseline.
+For Qwen2-VL we use identical $\alpha$ values.
 Furthermore, as discussed in \Cref{sec:methodop2s} evaluating P2S requires knowing each behavior and prompt to specify, it is reported as an oracle measurement ($^*$).